ffmpeg-over-ip

 Debugging

-For the client, set the log to a file you can tail from inside the container:
+For the client, log to a file you can tail from inside the container:

 Then tail it: